spacebetween/spacebetween.github.io/_posts/2016-08-19-express-on-windows-azure.md

 ### Rapid deployment of node.js applications to Azure App Service

 Who says PaaS and managed infrastrucure isn't easily available for Windows & Azure customers?
-If you follow a few simple steps you too can deploy a node.js site to Azure:
+If you follow a few simple steps you too can deploy a node.js site to Azure in minutes!

-I'm making a couple assumptions here: That you're using unix and you have node.js, npm and express installed, and you've got an azure account set up with an active paid or trial subscription.
+I'm making a couple assumptions here: That you're using OSX and you have node.js, npm and express installed, and you've got an azure account set up with an active paid or trial subscription.

 #### Installing the Azure Command Line tools